Zimtronic/posjs/README.md

 * Printer EPSON TM-T20II
 * Barcode scanner MJ_tech V3.00
 * Magnetic card reader model MSR100
+* Cash drawers, as the cash drawers are connected to the printer all Epson compatible cash drawers should work.

 See [using other devices section](docs/supporteddevices.md).

 ## Developing a javascript app

+The main idea of ​​this project is provide a platform with hardware access to developing your own POS application.
+Initially we export three objects to the javascript context: `ESCPOSPrinter`, `BarcodeScanner` and `MagneticScanner` (See [using other devices section](docs/supporteddevices.md) to change object names and add other devices).
+Then you can use this objects into the javascript code.

 * [Using printers](docs/printer.md)
 * [Using HSB HID scanners](docs/hid.md)